Insurgency in Khyber Pakhtunkhwa: Operation Zalzala

-Peace agreement and Bajaur offensive
+Bajaur offensive

 Earlier on 7 February 2008, the TTP had offered a truce to Musharraf and peace negotiations resulting in a suspension of violence.
 On 21 May 2008, the Government signed a peace agreement with the Tehrik-i-Taliban Pakistan (TTP).

 Despite the agreement sporadic fighting continued until late June and escalated with the takeover of the town of Jandola on 24 June, by the militants.
 Around 22 pro-government tribal fighters were captured and executed by the TTP at that time.
 On 28 June 2008, Pakistan Army started another offensive against militia fighters in Kyhber, codenamed Sirat-e-Mustaqeem (lit.
 Righteous Path).
 The military took control of a key town and demolished an insurgent group's building.
 In this offense, one militant was reportedly killed while two soldiers died in Swat valley.
 The operation was halted in early July.
 On 19 July 2008, clashes erupted between the TTP and a faction of pro-government Taliban militants.
 The fighting ended with 10–15 of the pro-government fighters were killed and another 120 were captured.
 Among the captured were two commanders who were tried under "Islamic" law by the Taliban and then executed.

 On 21 July 2008, heavy fighting with another Militant group, the BLA in Baluchistan Province, killed 32 militants, 9 soldiers and 2 civilians.
 More than two dozen militants were captured and a large weapons cache was found.
 Between 28 July and 4 August 2008, heavy fighting flared up in the northwestern Swat valley leaving 94 militants, 28 civilians and 22 soldiers and policemen, were dead.

 On 6 August 2008, the heavy ground fighting erupted in the Loisam area of the Bajaur District.
 The Loisam lies on the strategically important road leading towards the main northwestern city of Peshawar.
 The fighting started when hundreds of foreign fighters poured into the area and began attacking armed forces.
 After four days of fighting on 10 August 2008, the military was forced to withdraw from the area.
 It resulted in confirmed killing of 100 militants and 9 soldiers, and another 55 soldiers were missing, at least three dozen of them captured by the militants.
 While the fighting was going on in Bajaur, in the Buner area of Khyber Pakhtunkhwa Province, the militants killed at least nine policemen in an attack on a check post.
 The checkpoint was then abandoned, and the army troops withdrew to Khar, the main town of Bajaur Agency.
 There were reports that the town of Khar was then besieged by tribal militants.

 On 21 August 2008, in response to the military offensive in Bajaur, two suicide bombers attacked the POF Laboratories in Wah while workers were changing shifts.
 The attack killed at least 70 people.